Sorak Curry is one of those most basic curries, which a vast majority of

 Without something sour to enrich the curry, the curry would not be a sorak.
 Period!

-Other more global ingredients, which you can use to sour your Sorak Curry include:
+Other ingredients to sour your Sorak Curry

 - lemon/lime juice